Weak Degeneracy of Planar Graphs: Proof of Theorem

 \subsection{Separating paths and $\ell$-chords}

 Next, we introduce the notion of an {$\ell$-chord} in $G$, which will play a key role in the remainder of the proof.
 Informally, an $\ell$-chord is a path of length $\ell$ in $G$ that joins two vertices on the boundary of the outer face and breaks $G$ into two pieces.
+(Recall that the length of a path $P$ is $|E(P)| = |V(P)| - 1$.)

 \begin{definition}[Separating paths and $\ell$-chords] Let $P$ be a path in $G$ with endpoints $u$, $v \in V(\bdry{G})$.
 We say that \emphd{$P$ separates $G$ into graphs $G_1$ and $G_2$} if the following hold: \begin{itemize} \item $G_1$ and $G_2$ are induced connected subgraphs of $G$ with the inherited plane embedding, \item $V(G_1) \cap V(G_2) = V(P)$, $V(G_1) \cup V(G_2) = V(G)$, and $E(G_1) \cup E(G_2) = E(G)$, \item $|V(G_i)| < |V(G)|$ for each $i \in \set{1,2}$, and \item $P$ is in the outer face boundary of both $G_1$ and $G_2$. \end{itemize} Throughout, we adopt the convention that the graphs $G_1$ and $G_2$ are chosen so that By Claim~\ref{claim:S2}, \eqref{eq:choice} in particular implies that $|V(G_1) \cap S| \geq 2$.
 If $P$ separates $G$, we call $P$ a \emphd{separating path}.
 A separating path of length $\ell$ is called an \emphd{$\ell$-chord}.
 See Figure~\ref{fig:2chord} for an illustration. \end{definition}